Chart Color Schemes

 Population growth drivers in Condell Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of the Condell Park statistical area (Lv2) is estimated at around 14,539 as of Nov 2025.
-This reflects an increase of 1,473 people since the 2021 Census, which reported a population of 13,066 people in the area.
-The change was inferred from the resident population of 13,696 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 163 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Condell Park's population is estimated at around 14,540 as of Feb 2026.
+This reflects an increase of 1,474 people (11.3%) since the 2021 Census, which reported a population of 13,066 people.
+The change is inferred from the resident population of 13,696 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 163 validated new addresses since the Census date.
 This level of population equates to a density ratio of 3,737 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Condell Park (SA2) saw an 11.3% growth since the 2021 census, exceeding the SA4 region's 7.5% and the state's growth rate.
-Overseas migration contributed approximately 52.0% of overall population gains during recent periods in the area.
+Condell Park's 11.3% growth since the 2021 census exceeded the SA4 region (7.6%) and the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 52.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected in the Condell Park (SA2) by 2041.
-The area is expected to grow by 1,159 persons over these years, reflecting a gain of 2.2% in total.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected in Condell Park, with the area expected to grow by 1,156 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 2.1% in total over the 17 years.

 Frequently Asked Questions - Population